 As A Result Of Their Experiences, The Baby Boomer Generation Values:

 These values and characteristics make up a generation of buying behavior and, ultimately, living behavior for later in life.
-Since reaching adulthood in the 1960’s through the early 1980’s, baby boomers have controlledthe markets due to their sheer size and influence over trends and the economy.
-They came into adulthood during a booming economy and built up their savings and incomes and continue to hold large amounts of money today.
+This group reached adulthood in the 1960’s through the early 1980’s.
+Since then, they have controlled the markets due to their sheer size and influence over trends and the economy.
+They came into adulthood during a booming economy and built up their savings and incomes.
+They continue to hold large amounts of money today.

-As adult children, many are likely already familiar with senior living through finding care for their parents and family members for assisted living and memory care—shaping their expectations and causing them to form certain perceptions.
+As adult children, many are likely already familiar with senior living.
+They may have helped their parents or other relatives search for assisted living and memory care.
+This has likely shaped their expectations and caused them to form certain perceptions.

-Creating messaging and marketing tactics that speak specifically to baby boomers can have a positive effect on reaching your prospects and leads and overcoming any potential negative perceptions that may be holding them back from a community or community life in general.
-Marketing to the younger subset now while they may still be researching care for their parents cracks away at any previous expectations and leaves a positive impression for down the road when they’re searching for themselves.
+Creating messaging and using marketing tactics that speak specifically to baby boomers can have a positive effect on reaching your prospects and leads.
+Plus, it can help overcome any potential negative perceptions that may be holding them back from community living in general.
+Marketing to the younger subset now while they may still be researching care for their parents can crack away at any previous expectations.
+This can leave a positive impression for down the road when they’re searching for themselves.